OptiMUS-0.3: Using Large Language Models to Model and Solve Optimization Problems at Scale: Web Application

 \section{Web Application}

-As discussed in \ref{intro}, the OptiMUS project aims to 1) help optimization experts develop and maintain their models with ease and 2) empower domain experts to make better decisions faster and reduce costs.
+As discussed in \ref{intro}, the OptiMUS project aims to help optimization practitioners develop and maintain their models with ease, reducing development time and the risk of errors.
 To further these goals, we designed and built a user-centric web app with an intuitive interface that enables users to interact seamlessly with the system and leverage the advantages of large language models (LLMs).
 The webapp allows users to follow the overall process of modeling an optimization model including extracting parameters and clauses, modeling each clause, and finally coding it up.
-Importantly, users can correct any output of the framework, including natural language clauses, \LaTeX model, and code, to provide better supervision over the entire process.
+Importantly, users can correct any output of the framework, including natural language clauses, \LaTeX~model, and code, to provide better supervision over the entire process.
 By allowing users to observe and provide input throughout each step, the web app brings significant speed and convenience to the modeling process while reducing the risk of errors.
 Figure \ref{fig:webapp_screenshot} shows a sample model in the Coding stage.
 Further details of all the different stages and features incorporated in the webapp can be found in Appendix \ref{app:webapp}.
 The webapp is publicly available at \href{https://optimus-solver.com/}{https://optimus-solver.com/}.